neo/neodash/README.md

 Jenkins build status widget is based on @tomazy's [jenkins-build-status](https://github.com/tomazy/jenkins-status-dashing)

 Google calendar widget is based on @akalyaev's [Yet another Google Calendar Dashing widget](https://gist.github.com/akalyaev/6387762)

+To push from Kent-Ridge.local, first `ssh-add -D` to clear all SSH identities.
+Run `ssh-add ~/.ssh/id_github_neodash` to add the Neodash deployment key.
+(Refer to this [gist](https://gist.github.com/jexchan/2351996) for more details)